 Once the modular units are complete, they’re delivered to the job-site and assembled into a building.

-Final installation is fairly simple, and speedy, as most of the construction work has already been conducted inside the facility or on site while the modules were being fabricated.
+Final installation is fairly simple, and speedy, as most of the construction work has already been conducted inside the facility or onsite while the modules were being fabricated.
 The individual units are hoisted onto the foundation by crane and secured in place.
 They are assembled onsite.
 As units are added to the rising structure, teams connect, or “marry” them together permanently to ensure quality control.

 The owner is delivered a stronger building in a fraction of the time ready to receive tenants or guests as soon as crews leave the site—with no delays, no overages, and no stress.

 To learn more about the stages of the modular building construction process and how Deluxe can simplify your next building project, contact us today.

 Topics: Modular Construction